Wisconsin Capitol Police: History

 The origins of the force date to 1881, when five police officers were employed at the Wisconsin State Capitol.
 In 1903, this was increased to eight police officers, supported by two night watchmen.
 In 1911, the eight police officers were under the supervision of the Superintendent of Public Property.

-In 1969, a Catholic prient, Father James Groppi, organized the "Welfare Mothers' March on Madison".
+In 1969, a Catholic priest, Father James Groppi, organized the "Welfare Mothers' March on Madison".
 1000 welfare mothers occupied the chamber of the State Assembly for 11 hours, in protest against planned welfare cuts.
 In response, the State Legislature replaced the then Capitol Security force with the "State Protective Services", which saw the force grow to 66 police officers and 13 detectives, responsible for providing law enforcement services at the Capitol and other Department of Administration facilities in the state.

 In 2000, law enforcement responsibilities for the State Fair Park in West Allis were transferred from the Wisconsin State Fair Park Police Department to the Capitol Police and the two departments merged.
 In 2008, the two were again separated.
 In 2004, Governor Jim Doyle proposed merging the Capitol Police with the State Patrol.
 In 2010, the force had 48 full-time employees.
 The force was officially renamed "Wisconsin State Capitol Police" in 2013, and new black uniforms and redesigned patches were issued.